 A not guilty plea means that you do not agree with the charge against you.
 You are saying that you didn’t commit the offence, or that you had a reasonable offence for doing so.

-May we reiterate, it is of the utmost importance that you seek legal guidance at the earliest opportunity to create a robust defence with your solicitor before going to trial.
+May we reiterate, it is of the utmost importance that you seek legal guidance at the earliest opportunity to prepare a robust defence with your solicitor before going to trial.

-Some key considerations when building a defence are:
+Some key considerations when preparing a defence are:

 - The severity of the charge against you